Skip to content

 Technicians spend time running around looking for the correct manuals and schematics, ordering the right parts, etc. and trying to diagnose and fix the issue.
 Often, they need to wait for equipment to be cleared and permits to be issued.
 In essence, companies pay for their resources (technicians, special tools, equipment, etc.) to be productive and all waiting times comes at a high cost to organizations.

-7. Interferes With Planned Preventive Work
+7. Interferes with Planned Preventive Work

 Emergency repairs are usually prioritized at the expense of planned preventive work.
 Planned work may be pushed or canceled completely resulting in future unexpected failures that will result in additional unplanned work and future preventive work being missed.
 This is what is called the maintenance death spiral.